Chronic inflammatory demyelinating polyradiculoneuropathy

 • As with many toxic neuropathies, the manifestations are dose dependent, and the prognosis is dependent on the degree of central axonal degeneration.

-The neurotoxic effects of acrylamide have been known for over 50 years (16; 10).
-Acrylamide is used in grouting agents for soil and sealing applications (14), and polyacrylamide is used in flocculating wastewater treatment plants (09).
+The neurotoxic effects of acrylamide have been known for over 50 years (15; 10).
+Acrylamide is used in grouting agents for soil and sealing applications (13), and polyacrylamide is used in flocculating wastewater treatment plants (09).
 The monomer is the toxic form, whereas the polymer is innocuous.
 However, the polymer may be contaminated by up to 2% monomer and can, thus, be a source of toxicity.
 Acrylamide is readily absorbed by inhalation, ingestion, or dermal contact.
-Acrylamide neuropathy has been a popular experimental animal model for studying the processes of axonal transport (21; 12), dying-back neuropathy (23), and axonal swelling.
-More recently, studies have raised doubts about the basic underlying mechanism of acrylamide neuropathy (20).
+Acrylamide neuropathy has been a popular experimental animal model for studying the processes of axonal transport (19; 12), dying-back neuropathy (22), and axonal swelling.
+Studies have raised doubts about the basic underlying mechanism of acrylamide neuropathy (18).

 Nearly 3,000 illustrations, including video clips of neurologic disorders.